markjprice/cs11dotnet7/docs/errata/common-errors.md

 If you add packages using the Visual Studio 2022 user interface or the `dotnet add package` command-line tool then it will use the most recent version by default which can cause this issue when Microsoft adds any bugs to any packages in future.
 If you have problems, try manually reverting to an older version.

-# Visual Studio removes an important file
+# Visual Studio removes a required file from the build process

 You might be working on any type of project, although it happens most often with ASP.NET Core projects, and you have added a new file.